Welcome to the Superior Court Clerk's Office

-Clerk’s Office hours (weekdays excluding court holidays):
+Clerk’s Office hours

-Electronic filing (e-filing) in King County Superior Court is mandatory for attorneys, with a few exceptions, per LGR30.
+Electronic filing in King County Superior Court is mandatory for attorneys, with a few exceptions, per LGR30.

 Public Defender Certifications

-Ex Parte Motions and Hearings
+Filing Rules for Ex Parte Motions & Hearings

 The King County Superior Court Ex Parte and Probate Department has adopted a policy and procedure for the presentation of ex parte matters.
 Notably, only certain matters are granted oral argument and the remaining matters must be submitted, in writing only, through the Clerk's office (i.e., "Ex Parte via the Clerk").
 More...

-Temporary Employment with the Clerk's Office
+Apply for Temporary Work at the Clerk's Office